|Feature Article - July 2019|

 What is the proof that dinosaurs “died out some 65 million years ago.”
 They just state it as fact.
 Why?
 Probably because if they tried to create an exhibit showing why they believe dinosaurs died out 65 million years ago, it would become obvious that their reasoning is based on many unverifiable assumptions, some of which contradict scientific laws and common sense.

-Yes, they show skeletons of various slightly different species, but there is no proof that one species descended form another.
+Yes, they show skeletons of various slightly different species, but there is no proof that one species descended from another.
 Where is the proof that the skeleton of a mammal that walked on land was the ancestor of a whale or dolphin?
 They don’t show any proof because there isn’t any.
 Someone might legitimately ask, “Why do you think this skeleton of a wolf-like land mammal (Pakicetus) found in Pakistan is an ancestor of a serpentine sea mammal (Basilosaurus) that died off the coast of Louisiana?”
 The skeletons are a few feet apart in the display cases; but they weren’t found close together.
 3

 Watch out for natural history museum displays that are nothing more than propaganda supporting political or religious beliefs.